-$$b_x = \left(\frac{BN^2}{2Ux}\right)^{1/2},\tag{6}$$
+$$b_x = \left(\frac{BN^2}{2Ux}\right)^{1/2}.$$ (6)

-The lateral buoyancy gradient increases with increasing cooling, as expected.
+The downstream buoyancy gradient increases with increasing cooling, as expected.
 However, the buoyancy gradient also depends on the along-channel velocity because the balance is between horizontal advection of buoyancy and surface cooling.
 The dependence on stratification enters because the mixed layer will be shallower for stronger underlying stratification, and the buoyancy change will be larger for a shallower mixed layer.

-Spall and Pickart (2001) considered the geostrophic flow within a mixed layer subject to cooling and found that, for a density that is increasing downstream, the flow will be towards the boundary in the upper half of the mixed layer and away from the boundary in the lower half of the mixed layer.
-This gives a maximum downwelling at the mid-depth of the mixed layer, per unit along boundary distance, of
+Spall and Pickart (2001) considered the geostrophic flow within a mixed layer subject to cooling and found that for a density that is increasing downstream, the flow will be toward the boundary in the upper half of the mixed layer and away from the boundary in the lower half of the mixed layer.
+This gives a maximum downwelling at the middepth of the mixed layer, per unit along boundary distance, of

-$$W = -\frac{b_x h^2}{8f}.
-(7)$$
+$$W = -\frac{b_x h^2}{8f_0}.$$ (7)

-This expression was found to compare well with a series of low resolution, basin-scale wind and buoyancy-driven general circulation models.
+This expression was found to compare well with a series of low-resolution, basin-scale, wind- and buoyancydriven general circulation models.